willdurand/willdurand.github.io/_posts/2012-02-25-deploying-with-git.md

 apps.

 When you need to deploy a simple web application on a server, like this blog for instance, there is no need to use Capistrano or [Fabric][].
-It's just about copying a set of files so one could rely on `rsync` or `scp`...
+We mainly want a way to copy a set of files and one could rely on `rsync` or `scp`...
 How boring!

 An alternative is to rely on **Git**, assuming you are using it.
 But how?